bl4ck4non/bl4ck4non.github.io/posts/Proving Grounds/twiggy.md

 <h2>Exploitation</h2>

-So, we are going to run this exploit and we see what happens
+So, we are going to run this exploit and see what happens

 >command:python3 exploit.py --master 192.168.223.62  --exec whoami